apache/pekko/docs/src/main/paradox/project/rolling-update.md

 # Rolling Updates and Versions

-## Pekko upgrades
+## Apache Pekko Upgrades
 Pekko supports rolling updates between two consecutive patch versions unless an exception is mentioned on this page.
-For example updating from 2.5.15 to 2.5.16.
-Many times it is also possible to skip several versions and exceptions to that are also described here.
+For example updating from 1.0.0 to 1.0.1.
+Many times, it is also possible to skip several versions and exceptions to that are also described here.
-For example it's possible to update from 2.5.14 to 2.5.16 without intermediate 2.5.15.

 It's not supported to have a cluster with more than two different versions.
 Roll out the first update completely before starting next update.